-Another hurdle that complicates the matters and

-refusal decision is lodged, the case is assigned to another judge at the same level of hierarchy as the one who refused to issue the search warrant.
+Another hurdle that complicates the matters and eventually brings the process to a deadlock is the objection mechanism.
+Once an objection to the refusal decision is lodged, the case is assigned to another judge at the same level of hierarchy as the one who refused to issue the search warrant.
 This prolongs the examination of the objection and the possible issuance of the warrant.